-The class sessions run for 4 weeks and are held on Thursday nights from 6:30-8:00 pm.
-Each session focuses on one of four styles of taiko: beta, odaiko, shime or naname.
-New students can start with any style.
+Class sessions run for 4 weeks.
+Each session focuses on one of four different styles of taiko: beta, odaiko, shime or naname.
+Although a different style is taught each month, new students can start with any style.

 In beta style, the drumhead faces up to the drummer (is parallel to the ground).
 With the dramatic odaiko style, the drum is put up on a tall stand with the drumhead perpendicular to the ground.
 The small shime drum plays an important role as the timekeeper in a taiko ensemble, keeping the base beat or what we call the “ji.”
 In the shime session you will learn the basic “ji” patterns.
 With naname style, the drum is set at a slant, which opens up lots of opportunity for beautiful choreography.

 Wear comfortable clothing and non-slip shoes like sneakers.
-It’s a good workout, so you may want to bring a bottle of water too.
+It’s a good workout, so bring a bottle of water too.

-LOCATION: Classes take place at our dojo in the Defensive Arts Center, located within the Greenbriar Club Apartments Complex at 3901 Conshohocken Avenue, Philadelphia, PA, 19131.
-Entrance to the complex is across W Country Club Rd.
+Location: Defensive Arts Center, located within the Greenbriar Club Apartments Complex at 3901 Conshohocken Avenue, Philadelphia, PA, 19131.

 For more information on classes, contact KyoDaiko at email@example.com.